 All meals from dinner on arrival day to breakfast on departure day (breakfast, lunch, dinner + coffee/snacks, etc).
 Please let us know if you have any special dietary requirements.

 - All equipment necessary for dogsled tour including sled and team of huskies.
 The kennel has around 55 Alaskan Huskies.
 Adult participants will drive own dogsled with typically 4-5 dogs per team.

-- Warm winter outer clothing: thermal jacket and trousers, winter boots, warm hat, warm mitten gloves and inner gloves, winter sleeping bag.
+- Warm winter outer clothing: thermal jacket and trousers, winter boots, warm hat, warm mitten gloves and inner gloves, winter sleeping bag (please bring own liner, pillowcase is provided).
 Please provide shoe sizes and clothing sizes in advance (smallest available sizes for winter boots is European 36 and for clothing XXS).

 Example winter clothing provided as standard

 - Services of local guide during the tour.